 In terms of ovarian cancer, unfortunately, screening measures are very poor because ovarian cancer is difficult to detect early – even with annual gynaecological examinations.
 For women with a BRCA mutation, prophylactic surgery to remove the ovaries and fallopian tubes is recommended after childbearing.

-If you would like to find out more information about inherited breast cancer, the risks and the available testing, contact the Clinical and Counselling Section of the Division of Human Genetics at the National Health Laboratory Service on 011 489 9223 or email email@example.com.
+Find out more If you would like to find out more information about inherited breast cancer, the risks and the available testing, contact the Clinical and Counselling Section of the Division of Human Genetics at the National Health Laboratory Service on 011 489 9223 or email [email protected].